 Other types of brand touchpoints during the purchase stage of the journey include the company website, trade shows, product packaging, sales reps, etc.

 The third and final stage – post-purchase – covers all interactions customers have with a brand after purchasing their product or service.
-Unfortunately, this is a frequently overlooked stage by many brands, and all equity, trust, and hard work that went into encouraging the sale are wasted through the poor management of post-purchase customer experience.
+Unfortunately, this is a frequently overlooked stage by many brands.

 Some typical touchpoints during the post-purchase stage are interactions with the customer service team, online forums, newsletters, loyalty programs, social media, etc.